rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

     Accuracy:  0.9016

-## Could not get the traditional cross-entropy loss using the negative log-likelihood function to work well with the MNIST_SAMPLE dataset of '3's and '7's.
+### Conclusion: could not get the traditional cross-entropy loss using the negative log-likelihood function to work well with the MNIST_SAMPLE dataset of '3's and '7's.
 Using softmax alone, on the other hand works well.